 Being treated differently in the workplace can be an unfortunate affair.
 However, it can be even more demoralizing if your workplace peers discriminate based on your faith.

 Religion can be an incredibly delicate topic in the workplace, mainly because it can be an emotionally charged, deeply personal topic for most.
-Fortunately, most employees have protections against being treated differently and negatively for their religion (or lack thereof).
-Trust the advice of a Tampa employment attorney at Florin Gray Bouzas Owens to help you understand if your rights have been violated.
+Fortunately, most employees have protections against being treated differently and negatively because of their religion (or lack thereof).
+Trust the advice of a Tampa employment attorney at Florin Gray Bouzas Owens, LLC to help you understand if your rights have been violated.